db-lab/portfolio/bike_store_analysis/bike_store.md

 ================
 Dustin Bowman

-This is an analysis of data from three bike stores with the goal of seeing where business improvements can be made.
+This is an analysis of data from three bike stores that seeks strategies to improve business sales and operations.
 Raw data:
 <https://www.sqlservertutorial.net/sql-server-sample-database/>

 ``` r